 - See the Chelsea Museum (also known as the Centenary Museum) - the biggest football museum in London

-Spend an hour with a knowledgeable guide as you peek behind the scenes, with access to areas normally off-limits for fans.
-Limber up in the home and away dressing rooms, field some questions in the press room, then walk through the tunnel and head to the dugout (you didn't think you were going to be a starter did you?).
+Sneak a peek behind the scenes, and explore areas normally off-limits to fans.
+Limber up in the home and away dressing rooms, field some questions in the press room, then head down the tunnel towards the dugout with the sowling determination of a special one.
 You'll also get to check out some of the stands - including Matthew Harding Stand, the former North Stand.

 - Lunch at Frankie's Restaurant

-Show your ticket at the desk inside 'Stadium Tours and Museum' and ask when the next tour starts - there are two per hour.
-You can visit the museum either before or after the guided tour.
+- Show your ticket at the desk inside 'Stadium Tours and Museum' and ask when the next tour starts

 Cancellations are possible up to 24 hours before your visit date.